Skip to Main Content

 April 19, 2021

 “On the road, fit specialists often set us near our stack minimum and reach the maximum in order to ‘optimize’ us.
 We sometimes find fitters can be a bit extreme, and adjust from his or her recommendations."
 DeVaney says.
 "With gravel, I’ve personally found a new norm that I wish I’d found decades ago.
-Gravel is teaching fitters to become better “position coaches” and helping cyclists to ride with more degrees of bend at the elbow.
-I’d love to drop a magic formula or correction factor to adjust from an existing setup, but I feel position and fit always deserves a fresh look at a cyclist in their current situation, and not reflect on who we used to be."
+Gravel is teaching fitters to become better 'position coaches' and helping cyclists to ride with more degrees of bend at the elbow.
+I’d love to drop a magic formula or correction factor to adjust from an existing setup, but I feel position and fit always deserve a fresh look at a cyclist in their current situation, and not reflect on who we used to be."

-DeVaney has three key considerations when setting up your new OBED.
+DeVaney has three key considerations when setting up your new OBED...

-1. Neutral Body Position
+1. Find a Neutral Body Position

 It all starts with body position—how you are set and balanced atop the bike.
 “The setup should mimic road, yet allow you to hinge slightly more at the elbow,” DeVaney says.
 “This provides massive gains in comfort and shock absorption while maintaining our personal ranges of optimized hip angle within our window of position.”

-2.Cockpit for Comfort and Control
+2. Set Up Your Cockpit for Comfort and Control

 3. High(er) Bars + Short(er) stem + Low(er) saddle = More(er) control

+OK, that’s too many ‘er’s… but you get the drift.
 With a shorter, slightly higher cockpit, you're set to do bigger miles with less low back strain, as we mentioned.
 But you're also better able to access a more sustainable riding position in the handlebar drops.

-In fact, many gravel pros will set their bars up with a few centimeters of spacers under the stem, or with a positive-angled stem, in order to get a reach to the drops that are less aggressive, but maintain control and quick access to the brakes while navigating tricky, rocky sections while in the drops.
-Many of us will find riding on the tops or in the hoods more relaxing, but when racing, the drops have greater steering input and quicker access to the brakes.
-Bringing the bars a bit closer to you in both stack and reach makes things less of a strain when doing long days in the saddle, whether in training or a race.
+Many of us will find riding on the tops or in the hoods more relaxing, but when racing, the drops have greater steering control and provide more leverage on the brake levers for more stopping power.
+Bringing the bars a bit closer to you in both stack and reach makes things less of a strain when doing long stints in the drops, whether in training or a race.

 But isn't a higher cockpit position less aero?
 Not necessarily, says DeVaney, who has some wind tunnel experience on the subject.